Alec-Tan/CS-6730-Group-Project/index.md

 **SNAP:** Supplemental Nutrition Assistance Program (SNAP) is the largest federal nutrition assistance program.
 SNAP provides benefits to eligible low-income individuals and families via an Electronic Benefits Transfer card.
 This card can be used like a debit card to purchase eligible food in authorized retail food stores.
 [5]

+**Tract:** Small, relatively permanent statistical subdivisions of a county or statistically equivalent entity that can be updated by local participants prior to each decennial census as part of the Census.

 # The Counties of Georgia

 Georgia is made up of 159 counties.
 The counties can be differentiated as rural and urban.